 - Weekly would be lovely.

-- Each prenatal or pregnancy appointment with your helper, doula, bodyworker, friend, midwife, or cool and hip doctor (humor).
+- Each prenatal or pregnancy appointment with your helper, doula, bodyworker, friend, or midwife.

 - In early labor, between contractions

 - At 4 cm dilation in labor, when things are slow (between contractions)

 - Begin any series of Spinning Babies techniques with Rebozo sifting for 2 minutes (til your arms are tired, longer is fine)

 - Try this twice a day if you are in a time crunch to get baby repositioned.

 Alternative ways of balancing the relaxation of the broad ligament are:

 - Forward-Leaning Inversion